wojdyr/fityk/doc/model.rst

 - The name of new type must start with an upper-case letter, contain only letters and digits and have at least two characters.

-- The name of the type is followed by parameters in brackets.
+- The name of the type is followed by parameter names in brackets.

 - Parameter name must start with lowercase letter and, contain only lowercase letters, digits and the underscore ('_').